hemeac/kiwiTechTree/README.md

 ## CommNet Antennas Extension 2.1.3
 Shuffled the tech nodes.

+## Community Parts Titles 0.6.5 (Limited Support)
+If installed, this will disable all title changes in the mod.
+This could cause cosmetic issues with some upgraded engines not correctly showing variant changes in the B9 Part Switch descriptions.
+Any patches for these issues will need to be supplied by users or patched within Community Parts Titles itself.

 ## Completely Non-Aggressive Rocketry 1.0.2
 Created a new node in the tech tree between the start and other tech nodes for these.
 Shrunk the size to 0.625m to match the small size of the early rockets and balanced fuel and thrust size for similar performance to original.
 Ensures that these will not be OP relative to other early career rockets.
 Also added an antenna, added a temp and pressure to probe body and soft deprecated the experiments.
 Added an upgrade to basicRocketry to allow the rocket to reach space.
 If Engine Ignitor is installed, adds custom configs.